Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 • %MSGID: The XI message ID

-if you have any questions on sFTP receiver Adapter configuration or any of the parameters of the Communication Channel, please leave a comment below.
+if you have any questions on SFTP receiver Adapter configuration or any of the parameters of the Communication Channel, please leave a comment below.

-19 thoughts on “Receiver sFTP Adapter Configuration
+19 thoughts on “Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 1. deepu says: